-Although outsourcing can deliver the continual implementation of best practices, stabilized capital planning budgets and optimize the control and management functions of leadership; it can only be realized if the partner has substantial experience managing facilities for congregations.
+Although outsourcing can deliver the continual implementation of best practices, stabilize capital planning budgets, and optimize the control and management functions of leadership; it can only be realized if the partner has substantial experience managing facilities for congregations.

 A larger congregation or an elementary or high school of a congregation requires a unique confluence of multi-industry cleaning strategies implemented into a single streaming solution.
 There should also be a proven history in this unique environment.

 Most importantly, the values of a potential partner must align with the values embraced by your congregation and school.

 How do they support and value their frontline staff?
 Do they offer benefits and employee assistance?
 Do they demonstrate integrity, accountability, and a caring history?

 At Flagship, our teams not only work hard at cleaning, but they take their service the extra mile and help others along the way.
 They are service heroes, and they commit every day to make church facilities clean, disinfected, and safe, as well as providing congregations with a personable experience.